itchef/rg-lib/README.md

-# dir-sync
+# rg-lib

-A lightweight npm package with methods for some basic synchronous directory operations.
+A lightweight npm package with methods for some basic synchronous directory, file, git and logging operations.

 ## Table of Contents
 * [Installation](#installation)